-The American West is legendary for its untamed rugged beauty, with the snow-capped peaks of the Rockies rivaling the red pinnacles of the Arches National Park.
+The American West is legendary for its untamed rugged beauty, with the snow-capped peaks of the Rockies rivaling the red pinnacles of Arches National Park.
 But driving through the breathtaking gorges is not for the faint of heart.
 With many narrow roads snaking along the precipitous edges of steep cliffs, the scenic rides often turn into tense, white-knuckle drives where the anxious motorists can’t take their eyes off the unpredictable path that lies ahead, let alone enjoy the views.
 If only someone else would do the driving.

 Wander in Moab

 Your Rockies to the Red Rocks Classic adventure begins in Moab, a mountain town hugged by towering red cliffs with gorgeous views in nearly every direction.
 Take your time to browse its downtown shops for souvenirs and hiking gear.
 For a small town, Moab has a surprisingly epicurean food scene — for dinner, relish seafood ceviche and perfectly sizzled steaks at Josie Wyatt’s Grille.
 As you overnight at the spacious Hyatt Place, go stargazing from its rooftop pool and jacuzzi.
 There’s an option to tour some of the parks — choose the Salt Lake City Excursion package that includes a half-day trip to Canyonlands National Park and Dead Horse Point State Park.

 On your departure date, a bus delivers you to your glass-dome coach car.
 The massive windows allow a 360-degree view throughout the journey.
 Wide and comfortable, the seats offer plenty of legroom.
 Open platforms between cars let you take loads of photos while meals and libations are delivered to your seat.
 By the way, there’s no need to lug your luggage to the train.
 Leave your bags in your room and they will be seamlessly delivered to your next hotel.